 All or some of the following outlet data is displayed on the outlets overview page based on your model and selection.
-To show or hide
+To show or hide specific data, click 🔳.
+See Outlets (on page 163).

 • Outlet status, which is marked with either icon below.
 This information is available on outlet-switching capable models only.